This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a large bowl, whisk together the egg yolks and the sugar until light and fluffy.
+- In a large bowl, whisk together the 6 egg yolks and 3/4 cup sugar until light and fluffy.
 Set aside.

-- Add the coconut to a medium sized heavy saucepan and set over medium-high heat.
-Stir the coconut until it begins to brown, about 7 minutes, but do not allow to burn.
-Add the half and half, heavy cream, coconut milk, and coconut cream and bring to a simmer.
+- Add the 1 cup sweetened shredded coconut to a medium sized heavy saucepan and set over medium-high heat.
+Stir the shredded coconut until it begins to brown, about 7 minutes, taking care to prevent burning.
+Add the 1 cup half-and-half, 1 cup heavy cream, 1 cup coconut milk, and the 14 ounce canned coconut cream and bring to a simmer.
 You want to scald the mixture without it coming to a boil.
 Just before it starts to boil, turn the heat off.

 - Slowly pour the hot coconut milk mixture into the yolk mixture, starting with a small amout at first, whisking constantly.
 Once you’ve added enough to warm the egg mixture, add a little more, always whisking, until everything has been combined and well mixed.
 Then pour the mixture back into the pan.